foundersandcoders/error-handling-workshop/README.md

 1. **Be consistent, not ad-hoc.**
   * Inconsistent approaches to error handling will complicate your code and make it much harder to reason about.
 2. **Try to trip into a failure code path as early as possible.**
+  * A _code path_ is the path that data takes through your code.
+A _success code path_ is the path data takes if everything goes right.
+A _failure code path_ is the path data takes if something goes wrong.
   * For example, it may be tempting to return default values in the case of an error and allow the application to continue as normal.
   * This may be appropriate in some cases, but can often cover up the root cause of an error and make it difficult to track down, or result in unhelpful error messages.
 3. **Propagate errors to a part of the application that has sufficient context to know how to deal with them.**